Leifhaa/konte/README.md

 - Trying to access http://localhost:9999/ instead of http://localhost:8080/ when application is running in docker
 - Missing argument -p 8080:9999 when running ````docker run...````

-# Travis & Google Cloud
+# Travis & Google Container Registry
 :information_source: *This is not a task in the exam.
-Completing this part is not necessary and can be skipped* :information_source: <br />
+Completing this part is not necessary and can be skipped*. :information_source: <br />
 I decided to add an extension to the project, allowing travis to build the docker image for us and deploying it on Google.
 Here's a brief explanation of how.
 Before following this guide, it's important that you've already:
  -  Already Created a Google Project and Service Account.
 Otherwise, refer to [this guide](#https://github.com/Leifhaa/PGR301-2020-konte-oppgave2#guide-1-creating-a-google-cloud-project-and-google-service-account)
- -  Encrypted the key file for the service account.
-Otherwise refer to [this guide](#https://github.com/Leifhaa/PGR301-2020-konte-oppgave2#5-encrypt-service-account-key-file)

 ## 1. Edit Travis file
-Edit the `.travis.yml` located in the root directory.
+Open the `.travis.yml` located in the root directory.
 Insert your Google Cloud project ID
 ```diff
 env:
   global: